Diabetes > Food, Diet and Recipes > Nutrition > Carbohydrates and Diabetes

 The optimum level of carbohydrate consumption for people with diabetes has been one of the hottest diabetic debates in the last few decades.

-The recommendation, of the Food Standards Agency (FSA), for carbohydrate intake for people with diabetes is no different to people with diabetes.
+The recommendation of the Scientific Advisory Committee on Nutrition (SACN) for carbohydrate intake for people with diabetes is no different to people without diabetes.

-The FSA recommend that 50% of our daily energy comes from carbohydrates.
-This amounts to about 225 to 300g of carbohydrates.
+The SACN recommend that 50% of our daily energy comes from carbohydrates.
+This amounts to about 225 to 300g of carbohydrates for people on a diet of 2,000 to 2,500 calories

 The recommendations are typically passed down to patients through the NHS.

-The NHS carbohydrate advice has come under a lot of criticism from those who feel that for people with type 2 diabetes, in particular, the level of carbohydrate intake is far too high to maintain without the need for injecting insulin and the risks that come with the drug.
+However, the NHS carbohydrate advice has come under a lot of criticism from those who feel that for people with type 2 diabetes, in particular, the level of carbohydrate intake is too high for many people with diabetes to maintain good blood glucose levels without progressing onto stronger diabetes medication.

 Carbohydrate and blood glucose levels